-Effective communication is a key element in the strategy of any enterprise.
-At the same time, it is a challenge that all entities operating in the market have to face nowadays.
-It does not matter at this point whether it concerns the environment and image, management of change, crisis situation, employer branding or the coordination of current operational activities within several business processes.
-Properly conducted, it enables you to reduce the risk in these areas and build a competitive advantage in a broad sense.
+Effective communication is a key element of the strategy at any company.
+Moreover, it is a challenge that all businesses in the market have to face nowadays.
+It does not matter whether it concerns the environment and image, management of change, crisis situation, employer branding or the coordination of current operations in several business processes.
+If it goes properly, it enables you to minimise the risk in these areas and, broadly speaking, gain a competitive advantage.

 Communication and digital transformation

-Nowadays, it is difficult to imagine an institution or an enterprise that would not pay attention to the optimisation of business processes.
-For them, it is a chance for a positive effect of activities supported by digital technologies.
-The goals of such changes vary, depending on the type of business and the environment in which the enterprise operates.
-Most often they focus on gaining a market advantage, increasing competitiveness and quality of customer service or ensuring compliance with legal standards or good practices in the industry.
+It is difficult now to imagine an institution or an enterprise that would not take care of the optimisation of business processes.
+This is the chance for them to succeed in operations supported by digital technologies.
+The goals of such changes vary, depending on the type of business and the environment in which a company exists.
+Most often, they focus on a market advantage, increasing competitiveness and quality of customer service or ensuring compliance with legal standards or good industry practices.

-The constantly increasing amount and importance of information processed in enterprises also plays a key role.
-These information, also in the form of various types of documents, must be properly classified and, if necessary, made available to stakeholders – without undue delay, maintaining the principles of confidentiality and with a guarantee of security.
+The ever-growing amount and importance of information processed in companies plays a major role too.
+Such information, taking the form of various documents, must be properly classified and, if necessary, made available to stakeholders, without undue delay, maintaining confidentiality and ensuring security.

 Why is communication important?

-In the above context, IT solutions that allow the organisation of an electronic repository of data and documents (the so-called electronic archive) are of fundamental importance.
-By the way, they support the exchange of information including the organisation of electronic document circulation – both within the organisation and in interaction with the business environment.
+Therefore, IT solutions that allow the organisation of an electronic repository of data and documents (known as an electronic archive) are fundamental.
+In addition, they support the exchange of information as well as the ordering of electronic document flow, inside and outside the organisation.

-On the other hand, we are observing the constant development of social media that create modern electronic methods of interpersonal communication by using mobile devices and operating in real time.
-Their popularity has a significant impact on the adaptation and development of communication methods in information systems that support company management.
+On the other hand, we are witnessing the enormous growth of social media that develop modern electronic methods of interpersonal communication through mobile devices, operating in real time.
+Their popularity impacts heavily on the adaptation and development of the ways of communication in IT systems that support company management.

-As a result, managers are given the opportunity to create the development of their own organisations.
-They concern the area of communication between employees, decision-makers, partners and contractors involved in the implementation of specific business processes.
+As a result, managers may seize the opportunity to build their own organisations.
+This applies to communication among employees, decision-makers, partners and contractors engaged in particular business processes.

 Tools improving communication and increasing the efficiency of business processes

-It seems that e-mail will be the main medium of information exchange between the company and its suppliers, partners, and customers for a long time to come.
-Therefore, do we still have to be doomed to tedious and time-consuming searching of the inbox in order to reconstruct the existing business arrangements or to review the documents sent some time ago?
+An email will seem to be the main medium of information exchange between the company and its suppliers, partners and customers for a long time to come.
+Hence, do we still have to be forced to tediously search the inbox for long hours in order to reconstruct the current business arrangements or to review documents sent some time ago?

-Currently, most IT systems offer built-in client applications that allows viewing of mailboxes and sending e-mails.
-At the same time, they enable the user to register an e-mail in the system and give it context, i.e. link it with other data and documents in the system.
+Currently, most IT systems offer built-in client applications that allows viewing of mailboxes and sending emails.
+Apart from that, they enable the user to register an email in the system and give it the context, i.e. link it with other data and documents in the system.

-Contextual messaging – that’s something!
-But is there any way to limit user involvement in reconstructive activities, such as attaching e-mails?
-Of course!
-The process automation available in ECM (Enterprise Content Management) class and BPM (Business Process Management) systems come with the rescue.
-By defining appropriate rules, it allows the analysis of incoming messages in the inbox and automatically launches the electronic information / document circulation process.
-Let’s take the example of e-mails containing attachments with electronic purchase invoices.
-Process automation is also responsible for the identification and automatic, contextual registration of e-mails in the system, which are the response to previously sent electronic correspondence.
+Contextual messaging, that is something.
+But is there any way to limit user involvement in reconstructive activities, such as attaching emails?
+Obviously, there is.
+Process automation available in ECM (Enterprise Content Management) class and BPM (Business Process Management) systems will help.
+By setting out relevant rules, it can analyse incoming messages in the inbox and automatically launch the electronic information/document flow process.
+Let us take the example of emails with electronic purchase invoices as attachments.
+Process automation identifies and records in the system, in an automatic and contextual way, any emails which are the response to electronic correspondence.

-The canon of standard functionalities of ECM systems includes rules generating appropriate messages for users.
-This is done on the basis of the states of electronic documents and events related to them – also in the form of an e-mail with a link to the context / document which is related to the message.
+Standard functionalities of ECM systems include rules generating appropriate messages for users.
+This is done on the basis of electronic documents and events related to them, also as an email with a link to the context/document which is related to the message.

 Efficient internal communication

-What about internal communication between company employees or between managers?
-Will e-mail continue to be an effective medium?
-For example, if you want to consult with colleagues how to respond to a letter from a client, do you need to call or send an e-mail?
+What about internal communication among company employees or among managers?
+Will an email continue to be an effective medium?
+For example, if you want to consult with colleagues how to respond to a letter from a client, do you need to call or do you send an email?

-Practice shows that in this case, a much faster method of consultation or information exchange will be electronic discussion and sending short text messages (chat).
-We save time because, unlike e-mail, we don’t have to describe the context of the message, attach documents, links, etc. Each participant has direct access to relevant information and documents on the basis of which the discussion is conducted.
+Practice shows that in this case a much faster method to consult or exchange information will be electronic discussion and short text messages (chatting).
+We save time because, unlike an email, we do not have to describe the context of the message, attach documents, links, etc. Each participant has direct access to relevant information and documents which provide the basis for the discussion.
 Importantly, information resources are not duplicated and scattered.

 The essence of process standardisation

-Fast-growing enterprises attach more and more importance to the standardisation of their business processes.
-This applies especially to those in which there is a large scale of processed information and documents, and where the coordination of work between departments, individual specialists and managers is essential.
+Fast-growing companies attach more and more importance to the standardisation of their business processes.
+This applies especially to those which process information and documents on a large scale and which perceive the work coordination among departments, individual specialists and managers as essential.

 Lack of standardisation in such cases often means low efficiency of employees and the processes themselves.
 Can the IT system support the implementation of standard processes?
-Is it possible to control the communication in such a process, depending on the type of data and documents processed and the competences needed to handle them?
+Is it possible to control the communication in such a process, depending on the type of data and documents handled and the competences needed to do that?

-The answers seem to be obvious in the era of modern IT solutions, although it is worth paying attention to the extent to which the solutions offered are functionally flexible and scalable.
+The answers seem to be obvious in the era of modern IT solutions, although it is worth noticing the extent to which the solutions offered are functionally flexible and scalable.